Blafy/Telloclient/README.md

 For now, my code uses the protocol in the official SDK from Ryze.
 It is simple to implement because it's made of string commands to send through UDP, like ```takeoff```.
 However, it's not the optimal choice, because the smartphone application uses a different protocol (not documented) with more functionnalities and logs.
 Some [libraries](https://github.com/hanyazou/TelloPy) uses this retro-engineering phone API to talk with the drone.

 The main thread is sync with vigibot trames coming from serial.
-A seperate thread takes care of receiving tello "state" packets, a thread send vigibot RX trames and a 1-sesonc timer take care of the streamon/off command.
+A seperate thread takes care of receiving tello "state" packets, a thread sends vigibot RX trames and a 1-second timer take care of the streamon/off command.

 The architecture is under developpement and the code is messy, some revisions are coming.
 However no thread locks are required and the parsing is failproof.